China’s Xi Jinping is visiting Europe for the first time in five years – his goodwill tour will be an uphill struggle - KESQ

 (CNN) — When Xi Jinping arrived in Italy for a state visit in 2019, he was given a lavish welcome, with private tours of Roman landmarks and a dinner serenaded by opera singer Andrea Bocelli, topped with a crowning flourish – Italy’s decision to join Xi’s signature Belt and Road infrastructure initiative.

-Five years later, on his first return to the continent since then, the Chinese leader will land in a very different climate.
-While the pomp and ceremony may remain as Xi begins his six-day European tour in France on Sunday, views on China across the continent have shifted dramatically.
+Five years on, the Chinese leader returns to Europe in a very different climate.
+Xi landed in France Sunday, and while the pomp and ceremony may remain during his six-day European tour, views on China across the continent have shifted dramatically since his last visit.

 In the past weeks alone, the European Union has launched trade probes into China’s wind turbines and procurement of medical equipment, and raided offices of Chinese security equipment maker Nuctech as part of an investigation into subsidies.
 Germany and the United Kingdom in recent days also arrested or charged at least six people for alleged espionage and related crimes linked to China.

-Note: This story has been updated with additional developments.
-CNN’s Julen Chavin contributed reporting.